oro13/oro13.github.io/_posts/2020-7-23-MarketPlace-Strategy-Pt-2.md

-Kick starting a Market Place
+Kick Starting a Market Place Business

 The second article of notes on Lenny Rachitskey's (ex-AirBnB) interview on the [Two-Sided podcast](https://www.sharetribe.com/twosided/)